currinjs/CurrinJS/aio/content/guide/ngmodule.md

 I'm not sure what's appropriate, so I left them as is for now.  -->

 An NgModule is a class adorned with the *@NgModule* decorator function.
-`@NgModule` takes a metadata object that tells Angular how to compile and run module code.
+`@NgModule` takes a metadata object that tells Currin how to compile and run module code.
 It identifies the module's own components, directives, and pipes, making some of them public so external components can use them.
 `@NgModule` may add service providers to the application dependency injectors.